qtumproject/qtum/doc/macOS-Sign-Qtum-Qt.md

 2. Use the following `codesign` command to sign `Qtum-Qt.app` with the newly created certificate:

    ```
-   codesign --force --deep --sign "Qtum Certificate" /path/to/Qtum-Qt.app/
+   codesign --force --deep --sign "Qtum Certificate" /path/to/Qtum-Qt.app
    ```

-   Replace "Qtum Certificate" with the name of your self-signed certificate, and ensure /path/to/Qtum-Qt.app/ points to the actual location of the app on your system, note the trailing / in the path.
+   Replace "Qtum Certificate" with the name of your certificate, and ensure /path/to/Qtum-Qt.app/ points to the actual location of the app on your system.

 3. Attempt to Open Qtum-Qt.app
 	1. Try to open Qtum-Qt.app by double-clicking it.